Change to the recycling of soft plastics

 - aluminium pots, pans, foil, trays and cans (remove any food, scrunch foil into a ball)

 - aerosol cans (empty with plastic nozzle removed)

 - glass bottles and jars (clear, green and amber)

-- rigid plastic packaging including bottles and containers
+- rigid plastic packaging including bottles and containers with codes 1 - 7

 Do not put these items in your recycling bin:

 - flexible soft plastics, e.g. plastic bags, bread or pasta bags, plastic wrap

 - any items in plastic bags

 No need to clean jars, tins or containers, just empty any liquids or food scraps.

 Do not put your recyclables in plastic bags, place them loosely in your bin.